Cyanic76/Hosts/README.md

 Add `https://hosts.cyanic.tk/cyanicHosts.txt` to your adblock (like Pi-Hole).
 All of the requests that are made to the specified domains will be redirected to 0.0.0.0 (nowhere).

-If you want to block more hosts, domains and subdomains, look in the [`corporations/`](https://github.com/Cyanic76/Hosts/tree/main/corporations) folder and add the URLs one by one to your ad blocker.
+## Choose what you want to block

+The goal is to let you choose what you want and don't want to block.
+I split the files into many new ones in the [`corporations/`](https://github.com/Cyanic76/Hosts/tree/main/corporations) folder for you to pick the ones you want.

+## Get all hosts together

 <details><summary>Get all files in a single .txt file</summary>
 <a href="https://github.com/Cyanic76/Hosts/tree/main/corporations">View on GitHub</a>